pwsmith/minima/_posts/2019-08-25-what-I-wish-I-knew-when-starting-my-PhD.md

 When I started graduate school in Connecticut in 2010, I used the same computer setup that I did when I did my BA studies.
 That meant, everything was done in Microsoft Office (realistically, 99% Microsoft Word).
 Quite early on at Conencticut I bought a Macbook Pro, which meant switiching to Apple's software (I didn't want to buy Office for Mac, when Pages --- at the time -- was sufficient for what I was doing).
-Around 2014, I'd reached the limits of what I could do with this: I'd wrestled with these programs enough for writing, but two journal submissions finally highlighted the need to not waste time anymore on automatic numbering and bibliography management, so I decided to switch the way I wrote papers to using LaTeX.
+Around 2014, I'd reached the limits of what I could do with this: I'd wrestled with these programs enough for writing, but two journal submissions finally highlighted the need to not waste time anymore on example numbering and bibliography management, so I decided to switch the way I wrote papers to using LaTeX.
 That, but mostly my wife Beata was using LaTeX and I got intrigued.
-I wish I'd done it earlier, and learned it at a time I wasn't writing job and project applications, and my thesis (all at the same time, fun times), but not just using LaTeX, but having a streamlined set-up in the way I do now.
+I wish I'd done it earlier, and learned it at a time I wasn't writing job and project applications, and my thesis (all at the same time, fun times).
+This applies not only to using LaTeX, but also to having a streamlined set-up in the way I do now.

 ## Use LaTeX...

 The debate of LaTeX vs. what-you-see-is-what-you-get (WYSIWYG) programs like Word and Pages, is well discussed, and can incite strong opinions.
 Those in favour of LaTeX point to the severance of the writing itself from formatting.
 LaTeX is written in plain text, and then LaTeX itself handles the formatting very intelligently.
-In an ideal case, this means one can focus more attention on the content, than the format, which whilst potentially true, is a very idealised version of using LaTeX.
+In an ideal case, this means one can focus more attention on the content rather than the formatting, which whilst potentially true, is a very idealised version of using LaTeX.
 It ignores time spent identifying and fixing errors as well as fixing your preamble so that the appearance is how you want it (not everyone, I know) as well as a number of other things that distract from the writing process.
 Those in favour of WYSIWYG writing point out that the learning curve for LaTeX is outlandishly steep, that collaborations often require using WYSIWYG programs as collaborators don't use LaTeX, and that some journals --- inexplicably --- require final versions of paper in .docx format.